sscience/rhizome/README.md

 $ docker exec -it rhizome_rhizome_1 bash
 ```

-While inside the docker web instance, create a superuser in order to login
+While inside the docker web instance, migrate the database and create a superuser in order to login

 ```
+root@4d3814881439:/rhizome# ./manage.py migrate

 root@4d3814881439:/rhizome# ./manage.py createsuperuser
 ```